-Article 17 Joint Venture
+Article 16 Joint Venture

-Section 17.01 Joint Venture Contractor
+Section 16.01 Joint Venture Contractor

-17.01.01 The Contractor confirms that the name of the joint venture is and that it is comprised of the following members:
+16.01.01 The Contractor confirms that the name of the joint venture is [insert at contract award] and that it is comprised of the following members:

-(a) With respect to tr ne re lationship among members ot the joint venture Contr actor, ea ch mer nber agrees, re oresents and warran ts (a ıs app olicabl e) that: i has been appointed as the "representative member" of t joint venture Contractor and has full authority to act as agent for ea member regar ding a all matters relating to the Conti ract;

-- ii. by giving notice to the representative member, Elections Canada will be considered to have given notice to all members of the joint venture Contractor; and - iii. all payments made by Elections Canada to the representative member will act as a release by all the members. - 17.01.02 All the members agree that Elections Canada may terminate the Contract at its discretion if there is a dispute among the members that, in Elections Canada's opinion, affects the performance of the Work in any way. - 17.01.03 All the members are jointly and severally liable for the performance of the entire Contract. - 17.01.04 The Contractor acknowledges that any change in the membership of the joint venture (i.e., a change in the number of members or the substitution of another legal entity for an existing member) constitutes an assignment and is subject to the assignment provisions of the General Conditions. - 17.01.05 The Contractor acknowledges that all security and controlled goods requirements in the Contract, if any, apply to each member of the joint venture Contractor.
+- (a) With respect to the relationship among members of the joint venture Contractor, each member agrees, represents and warrants (as applicable) that: - i. [insert at contract award] has been appointed as the "representative member" of the joint venture Contractor and has full authority to act as agent for each member regarding all matters relating to the Contract; - ii. by giving notice to the representative member, Elections Canada will be considered to have given notice to all members of the joint venture Contractor; and - iii. all payments made by Elections Canada to the representative member will act as a release by all the members. - 16.01.02 All the members agree that Elections Canada may terminate the Contract at its discretion if there is a dispute among the members that, in Elections Canada's opinion, affects the performance of the Work in any way. - 16.01.03 All the members are jointly and severally liable for the performance of the entire Contract. - 16.01.04 The Contractor acknowledges that any change in the membership of the joint venture (i.e., a change in the number of members or the substitution of another legal entity for an existing member) constitutes an assignment and is subject to the assignment provisions of the General Conditions. - 16.01.05 The Contractor acknowledges that all security and controlled goods requirements in the Contract, if any, apply to each member of the joint venture Contractor.